 The small satellites MarCO A & B reached an important milestone just one year ago, when they became the first two CubeSats to travel into deep space, as a part of NASA’s InSight mission to Mars.
 Beyond their multiple applications in Earth orbit, there is now also talk of CubeSats as the future of space exploration.

 New opportunities have also arisen in this field related to scientific projects outside of Earth orbit.
 The European Space Agency (ESA), for example, has two CubeSats 6U as a part of its Hera mission to travel to the dual asteroid Didymos, with the aim of obtaining information about how to re-route asteroids that pose a potential threat to the Earth.
 In the field of science, some projects have also begun to evaluate the possibility of using CubeSats for the calibration of latest generation telescopes, in order to obtain clearer images of all types of celestial objects.

 It should also be remembered that small satellites are ideal for testing new technologies in space (In-Orbit Demonstration).
 In fact, one of the advantages of CubeSats is the ability to take greater risks, because in terms of development times and costs, it is not the same to lose a small satellite as a large one.

 10. Appearance of new regulations

 The increased number of CubeSat launches and the number of small satellite constellations will entail the appearance of new regulations, which will allow all new projects to be safely accommodated and avoid interference.
-These regulations could relate, for example, to frequencies, orbits, quality standards or de-orbiting systems.
+These regulations could relate, for example, to frequencies, orbits, quality standards, cyber security or de-orbiting systems.